 Habitat would leave a lasting legacy, the concept of a virtual world where you created your avatar and explored while chatting with strangers would be replicated multiple times outside the MMO wars, without any RPG mechanic.

 Dozens of virtual worlds focused on social aspects would follow.
-You had Habitat clones like WorldsAway, but they eventually began to remove actions outside of chatting — becoming worlds made of interconnected chat rooms, exploring concepts like 3D worlds (Worlds Chat), voice chat (OnLive!
+You had Habitat clones like WorldsAway and even Habitat II in Japan, but they eventually began to remove actions outside of chatting — becoming worlds made of interconnected chat rooms, exploring concepts like 3D worlds (Worlds Chat), voice chat (OnLive!
 Traveler), virtual meetings, etc.

 In the mid-1990s it was not at all clear what to call these new spaces.
 Users of earlier text-based worlds referred to them as graphical MUDs, those familiar with immersive virtual reality used the term VR with a number of prefixes (online VR, net VR, web VR), whilst academics were coining their own less than memorable terms such as collaborative virtual environments (CVEs), multi-user virtual environments (MUVEs), and members of the press and authors of key nonfiction books at the time had put forth terms such as the metaverse (Stephenson 1992) or mirror worlds. — Bruce Damer, Meeting in the Ether: A Brief History of Virtual Worlds as a Medium for User-Created Events (2008)

-Might sound silly today, but this was hyped as THE FUTURE, with big brands and artist joining in (like it would later happen with Second Life):
+Might sound silly today, but this was hyped as THE FUTURE, with big brands and artists joining in (like it would later happen with Second Life):